jameschen108/mlb-pitch-framing-analysis/README.md

 ## What I'd do differently

-**I started this round for the wrong reason.** The thing that bothered me about v1 was that its hierarchical model was fit by variational Bayes and had not converged.
+I started this round for the wrong reason.
+The thing that bothered me about v1 was that its hierarchical model was fit by variational Bayes and had not converged.
 That turned out to be the one thing that was fine.
 The real gap — no intervals anywhere, and no check that the estimator deserved belief — was sitting in plain sight and I had ranked it second.

-**I read noise as signal more than once.** A single 971-game validation split produced a shadow-zone bias significant at p ≈ 0.03; five-fold cross-fitting over all 4,856 games showed it was nothing, and I had been within an hour of rewriting the calibration pipeline around it.
+I read noise as signal more than once.
+A single 971-game validation split produced a shadow-zone bias significant at p ≈ 0.03; five-fold cross-fitting over all 4,856 games showed it was nothing, and I had been within an hour of rewriting the calibration pipeline around it.
 A scenario that looked like it degraded coverage at 10 replications was at nominal at 100.
 Both times the number pointed where I already wanted to go.

-**Three of my simulation scenarios tested nothing.** A location-varying catcher effect collapses to a constant when every catcher faces the same distribution of locations.
+Three of my simulation scenarios tested nothing.
+A location-varying catcher effect collapses to a constant when every catcher faces the same distribution of locations.
 An omitted covariate defined at the pitcher level is absorbed whole by the pitcher random effect.
 The lesson, arrived at the slow way: before writing a generator, work out how the fitted model will absorb what you are about to generate.

-**Timing a JAX program without blocking measures dispatch, not compute.** The first timings said a 4-chain run finished in two seconds.
+Timing a JAX program without blocking measures dispatch, not compute.
+The first timings said a 4-chain run finished in two seconds.

 Each of these is in the working log with the date and the wrong turn intact.

-**What I would add next**: the ABS challenge era.
+What I would add next: the ABS challenge era.
 2026 was excluded here because the generating process changed, but "what happens to a framing number when the rules change underneath it" is a better question than anything in this document.

 ---